Tejaswi434/RECIPE-ORGANIZER-ID-COD4561/README.md

 **Conclusion:**

-In conclusion the task assigned to kolavanti.Tejaswi during the CodTech IT Solutions internship program involved building a webpage using HTML,CSS,JAVASCRIPT.
+In conclusion the task assigned to kolavanti.Tejaswi during the CodTech IT Solutions internship program involved building a RECIPE ORGANIZER webpage using HTML,CSS,JAVASCRIPT.
 The implemented solution successfully accomplish the task using the Event handling,loops,localstorage methods and using the css for polish look.This document provides insights into the implemented details,code explanation,and rationale behind the choosen approach.
 This code presents a simple but functional recipe organizer webpage.
 It fetches random recipes from an external API, allows users to search for recipes by typing in the input field, and dynamically updates the displayed recipes based on the search query.
 The styling ensures a visually pleasing layout, enhancing the user experience.
 However, to further improve the application, error handling for API requests, better UI feedback during data fetching, and possibly more advanced search features could be considered.
 Overall, this code provides a solid foundation for a basic recipe organizer tool.
 Kolavanti Tejaswi,with the intern ID COD4561 has effectively completed the task as part of the internship program.